GavinPacini/eip-address_digest_as_emojis/eip-address_digest_as_emojis.md

 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.

 ## Backwards Compatibility
-This is a new method of verifying addresses in a human-friendly manner and would create any backwards compatibility issues.
+This is a new method of verifying addresses in a human-friendly manner and would not create any backwards compatibility issues.

 ## Reference Implementation
 Requires python3 and scrypt (`pip3 install scrypt`).